 2. Install Python

-The installation process on a Windows server will be similar to the following:
+The process on Windows should be similar to the following:

 Select Customize installation and click Next on the Optional Features page.

 Select Install for all users on the Advanced Options page and click Install.

 Packages other than those installed automatically by Dundas BI must be installed by an administrator on the server that runs Dundas BI before they can be used in Python transforms.

 For example, to install the common pandas package, which includes other packages such as NumPy:

 - Open the command prompt or terminal on the Dundas BI server as an administrator (e.g., right-click on Command Prompt in the start menu and choose Run as administrator).